 So, you're going to come in and you say, "Look, I think this lamb is without blemish."
 You're just a Jewish guy, you've come down from the Jordan Valley, you brought some little lamb and you say, "This is a good lamb, this is the best lamb I have in my flock.
 I've got a lot.
 I've checked them out.
 This is the best one."
 The guy in the temple says, "Ah, sorry, it doesn't pass inspection.
 See this little deal over here, no, that's a blemish.
 You're going to have to buy one of ours.
 Ours are pre-certified."

-You know, pretty soon you're not going to drag your animals down from Galilee anymore because when you get down there you're just as liable to get turned down as not because the system works best with a temple enterprise if they certify everything and that just means yours doesn't qualify.
-So what they were doing basically was telling the people that their animals didn't qualify but that there were plenty of pre-certified animals and that's...there's some interesting thought that those sheep that Bethlehem shepherds kept so near to Jerusalem were the animals to be pre-certified for sacrifice, and that's actually who those shepherds were tending that night when the angel showed up to tell them the Lamb of God had been born.
-But they...they then could sell those pre-certified animals whether the person was going to buy a lamb or whether they were so poor they had to buy a bird, they would then be able to sell them for whatever they wanted because you had to have a certified animal so you had to pay whatever they want you to pay and you had larceny going on again.
+You know, pretty soon you're not going to drag your animals down from Galilee anymore because when you get down there you're just as liable to get turned down as not because the system works best for the temple enterprise if they pre-certify everything and that just means yours doesn't qualify.
+So what they were doing basically was telling the people that their animals didn't qualify but that there were plenty of pre-certified animals and that's...
+There's some interesting thought that those sheep that Bethlehem shepherds kept so near to Jerusalem were the animals to be pre-certified for sacrifice, and that's actually who those shepherds were tending that night when the angel showed up to tell them that the Lamb of God had been born.
+But they...
+They then could sell those pre-certified animals whether the person was going to buy a lamb or whether they were so poor they had to buy a bird, they would then be able to sell them for whatever they wanted because you had to have a certified animal so you had to pay whatever they asked you to pay and you had larceny going on again.

 So, they were just making a fortune and the high priest and his family were just cleaning off the profits.
 And Annas was behind this.
 He was the big boss.
 And he was running this entire system through his family.
 He really did function like an organized crime boss.
 And when Christ came in, He just turned everything over and cleaned the place out twice.
 This didn't make Him popular with Annas, or with Caiaphas.

 Now Caiaphas was just a puppet of his father-in-law.
-He held office for 20 years, two decades.
-He was finally deposed the year 36, 37 A.D., so he started out about...a few years...his father-in-law was from 7 to 14, he takes over about 17, so another of the sons went kind of rapidly in there.
+He held office for twenty years, two decades.
+He was finally deposed the year 36, 37 A.D.
+So he started out about...a few years...his...his father-in-law was from 7 to 14, he takes over about 17, so another of the sons went kind of rapidly in there.
 Some of his sons were rapidly in that little few years there and that was pretty typical.
-The guy who followed Caiaphas in 36, 37 lasted 50 days as high priest.
-So that's indicative of the power behind the thing demanding a certain kind of performance at that office.
+The guy who followed Caiaphas in 36, 37 lasted fifty days as high priest.
+So, that's indicative of the power behind the thing demanding a certain kind of performance at that...at that office.
 So anyway, Caiaphas is in there for two decades and he's taken out of office 36, 37, so he is the high priest officially at the time of Jesus' public ministry, and he is in charge of part of the mock trial.
 Annas has part of it, Caiaphas has part of it that leads ultimately to the death of Jesus.

 Just to give you another little interesting footnote.
 It's interesting to me, it may bore you to tears, but there's a...there's about a hundred years of Roman occupation, there's about a hundred years of actual Roman occupation, prior to that there was a Greek occupation, but about a hundred years of Roman occupation.
-And as best we can tell historically there were 28 high priests.
-So 28 high priests, you take 7, 8 years of Annas and 20 years of Caiaphas and you've got this say 30 years, so you've got 26 left for a seventy-year period.
+And as best we can tell historically there were twenty-eight high priests.
+So twenty-eight high priests, you take seven, eight years of Annas and twenty years of Caiaphas and you've got this say thirty years, so you've got twenty-six left for a seventy-year period.
 So they ran through that office pretty fast.
-For a person to stay there 20 years was pretty remarkable.
-Caiaphas was there for 20 years.
+For a person to stay there twenty years was pretty remarkable.
+Caiaphas was there for twenty years.

-So all these names are just filled with meaning.
+So, all these names just are filled with meaning.
 And as the story unfolds, they will play amazing parts in the drama that Luke records.
-It's a sorted world into which John steps.
-It's a sorted world into which Jesus comes.
+It's a sordid world into which John steps.
+It's a sordid world into which Jesus comes.
 It's a sad and dark day.
-Political, religious, wickedness, machinations from the mind and hands of corrupt brutal apostate leaders.
-The whole list of names here just sort of..just sort of initiates thoughts of evil and intrigue and nepotism and manipulation and degeneracy and death.
-It's drama just filled in those names.
+Political, religious, wickedness, machinations from the mind and hands of corrupt, brutal, apostate leaders.
+The whole list of names here just sort of a...just sort of initiates thoughts of evil and intrigue and nepotism and manipulation and degeneracy and death.
+Drama just filled in those names.
 That's the historical setting.